StatCan/aaw/docs/en/1-Experiments/Kubeflow.md

 - Log into [Kubeflow](https://kubeflow.aaw.cloud.statcan.ca)

-- Insure that your project's namespace is selected from the namespaces drop down menu, and example in the screenshot is "aaw-team"
+- Ensure that your project's namespace is selected from the namespaces drop down menu, and example in the screenshot is "aaw-team"

 - Navigate to the Notebook Servers tab